CHAPTER SEVEN (Draft)

-“His pride reveals itself in impatience,” writes Richard Weaver of Americans, “which is an unwillingness to bear the pain of discipline.
+“His pride reveals itself in impatience,” conservative philosopher Richard Weaver wrote of Americans, “which is an unwillingness to bear the pain of discipline.
 The physical world is a complex of imposed conditions; when these thwart immediate expressions of his will, he becomes angry and asserts that there should be no obstruction of his wishes.
 In effect this becomes a deification of his own will; man is not making himself like a god but is taking himself as he is and putting himself in the place of God.”[iv]

 “It is a commonplace,” wrote Isaiah Berlin, “that neither political equality nor efficient organization nor social justice is compatible with more than a modicum of individual liberty, and certainly not with unrestricted laissez-faire; that justice and generosity, public and private loyalties, the demands of genius and the claims of society can conflict violently with each other.
 And it is no great way from that to the generalization that not all good things are compatible, still less all the ideals of mankind.”[v]